 Definition of iron deficiency [1,2]

 The risk of potential deficiency appears mainly when the body's needs are increased (to compensate for greater losses, for example), and when the intakes are not adjusted accordingly.
 The early stages of a deficiency are not necessarily associated with anemia, although this is common.
 Iron deficiency without anemia (called iron deficiency) is characterized by a decrease in ferritin, the cellular iron storage protein in organs and present in lower quantities in the blood.
 Ferritin is the direct marker of the body's iron reserves and its blood test can detect a deficiency.
 The decrease in ferritin (non-anemic iron deficiency: <15–30 μg / l identifiable by blood test) is very early, it occurs even before the onset of anemia (and when anemia sets in, the ferritin collapses).
 Anemia is characterized by a decrease in hemoglobin (a protein in red blood cells that carries oxygen), and can be caused by iron deficiency or other factors.
-The hemoglobin blood test can be used to diagnose it.- a deficiency in folate (vitamin B9),
+The hemoglobin blood test can be used to diagnose it.

 Note that iron deficiency without anemia is a latent condition of iron deficiency anemia.